sashabaranov/go-openai/README.md

 OPENAI_TOKEN=XXX go test -v -tags=integration ./api_integration_test.go
 ```

-If `OPENAI_TOKEN` environment variables are not available, integration tests will be skipped.
+If the `OPENAI_TOKEN` environment variable is not available, integration tests will be skipped.